-Gio Benitez is an ABC News correspondent based in New York.
+Gio Benitez is an ABC News correspondent and host of Fusion's edition of "Nightline" based in New York.
 He reports for all ABC News programs and platforms including "Good...Read More »

-Before joining ABC News in 2013, Gio was a reporter for WFOR, the CBS owned-and-operated TV station in Miami, where he covered the 2012 Presidential election and reported extensively on the Trayvon Martin case.
+Before joining ABC News in 2013, he was a reporter for WFOR, the CBS owned-and-operated TV station in Miami, where he covered the 2012 Presidential election and reported extensively on the Trayvon Martin case.

-In January 2010, Gio traveled to Haiti to cover relief efforts following the devastating earthquake.
-His return flight to Miami was turned into a rescue mission and Gio traveled with injured Haitian evacuees to the island of CuraÃ§ao.
-In June 2009, Gio was the first reporter to ever shoot a TV story entirely with an iPhone.
+In January 2010, Benitez traveled to Haiti to cover relief efforts following the devastating earthquake.
+His return flight to Miami was turned into a rescue mission, as he traveled with injured Haitian evacuees to the island of Curaçao.
+In June 2009, he was the first reporter to ever shoot a TV story entirely with an iPhone.

 Benitez is the recipient of two regional Emmy Awards and is an eight-time nominee.
 Most notably, he was nominated for his investigative series on alleged police brutality which resulted in two Miami officers being forced to turn in their guns and badges.